We desire to provide our clients legal services of excellent quality and to have our clients recognize that we are doing so.

-- You will not be obligated in any way for the fees of this other attorney unless and until you agree to a new arrangement with him/her, except for a nominal fee for the review and advice from one attorney.
+- b.
+The client will not be obligated in any way for the fees of this other attorney unless and until the client has agreed to a new arrangement with inventory counsel, except for a nominal fee for the review and advice from one attorney.

-- In any event, the arrangements with the other counsel are limited to:
+- c.
+In any event, the arrangements with inventory counsel are limited to:

-- a review of our pending files sufficient to determine the status thereof and
+- (i) a review of our pending files sufficient to determine the status thereof and

-- Such review by the other attorney will not be a breach of our duty of confidentiality with you, our client.
-Should, in the course of his/her review, the inventory counsel discover a conflict of interest with you, our client, he/she is, of course, obligated under the Professional Rules, immediately to put the matter aside and to look no further in the files.
-He/She shall then refer your file to another attorney for review.
+- d.
+Such review by the inventory counsel will not be a breach of our duty of confidentiality with our client.
+Should, in the course of the review, inventory counsel discover a conflict of interest with a particular client, he/she is, of course, obligated under the Professional Rules immediately to put the matter aside and to look no further in the files.
+He/She shall then refer that file to another attorney for review.

-Unless and until we have reached a mutual agreement as to the services to be performed and the fees to be paid, you have no responsibility to pay any fees and we have no responsibility to you as a client.
-Usually, the agreement will be in the form of a written acknowledgment incorporating the terms and conditions of this Memorandum and setting forth our obligations to perform services for the potential client.
+Unless and until we have reached a mutual agreement as to the services to be performed and the fees to be paid, the potential client has no responsibility to pay any fees and we have no responsibility to the potential client.
+Usually, the agreement will be in the form of a confirming email from us referencing this agreement and setting forth our obligations to perform services for the potential client.
 Acknowledgment of the fee agreement will be presumed by the payment of any requested fee advance or by further communication from the client without raising any objections to the terms set out herein.
 As provided in clause 5.4.c, if the Advance is not received within a reasonable time, we shall presume that the potential client has decided not to retain us to perform any services.

 Whether the initial interview is conducted in person or by telephone or by e-mail, there will be no fee charged unless and until the fee agreement is settled between the potential client and the firm.
-By the same token, we have no responsibility to you, the potential client, to perform any services unless and until the fee agreement is settled as set out in ¶ 2.1
+By the same token, we have no responsibility to the potential client to perform any services unless and until the fee agreement is settled as set out in ¶ 2.1

 Inquiries sent by e-mail or telephone do not, by themselves, create an attorney-client relationship.
-Although we shall make every effort to respond to such inquiries in a reasonable time, messages can be lost and the demands of current clients may delay responses We assume no responsibility for the timeliness and correctness of any response.
-In particular, “off-the-cuff” responses to general questions in advance of the commencement of an attorney-client relationship are given without research into either the facts or law of the specific matter; and it is not expected that the potential client will be relying on the response In short, such “off the cuff” responses are not given as legal advice and cannot be relied upon as legal advice.
-An attorney-client relationship (and the mutual obligations imposed therein) can only be established by a written confirmation of the Memorandum of Standard Terms and of the specific duties expected of this firm.
+Although we shall make every effort to respond to such inquiries in a reasonable time, messages can be lost and the demands of current clients may delay responses.
+We assume no responsibility for the timeliness and correctness of any response.
+In particular, “off-the-cuff” responses to general questions in advance of the commencement of an attorney-client relationship are given without research into either the facts or law of the specific matter; and it is not expected that the potential client will be relying on the response.
+In short, such “off the cuff” responses are not given as legal advice and cannot be relied upon as legal advice.
+An attorney-client relationship (and the mutual obligations imposed therein) can only be established as set out in ¶ 2.1.

-You have the right to terminate our representation at any time.
-We have the same right, subject to an obligation to give you reasonable notice to arrange alternative representation.
+The client has the right to terminate our representation at any time.
+We have the same right, subject to an obligation to give the client reasonable notice to arrange alternative representation.

 3. MUTUAL RESPONSIBILITIES

-In most cases, we shall perform all work on your behalf.
-In case we find it necessary to obtain assistance, we shall supervise the conduct of the work.
-We shall endeavor to keep you informed, as prompted by the circumstances, concerning the nature of each project and the principal attorney(s) assigned to your matters.
-We shall make reasonably available to you any written materials sent or received by us in connection with the client’s matters.
+In most cases, we shall perform all work on the client’s behalf.
+Should we find it necessary to obtain assistance, we shall supervise the conduct of the work.
+We shall endeavor to keep the client informed, as prompted by the circumstances, concerning the nature of each project and the principal attorney(s) assigned.
+We shall make reasonably available to the client any written materials sent to or received by us in connection with the client’s matters.
 We shall endeavor to keep the client apprised of delays not within our control.
-One should feel free to initiate discussion with us of any aspect of our bills or the work we are performing for you.
-We shall try to do what is proper and fair and to base our relationship with you on mutual trust and respect.
+One should feel free to initiate discussion with us of any aspect of our bills or the work we are performing.
+We shall try to do what is proper and fair and to base our relationship with each client on mutual trust and respect.

-Should the work require your review of prepared documents or recommendations and your issuance of subsequent instructions, then you must review and respond with instructions within a reasonable time.
-Failure to respond within thirty (30) days of the initial communication will result in additional charges for changes, corrections, and final conclusion of the matter.
-In all cases we rely on you to provide us with accurate information.
-Should you fail to provide accurate information or should you fail to keep us informed of material changes in your circumstances, we cannot be responsible for the consequences, and the client should expect additional fees to be charged.
+Should the work require the client’s review of prepared documents or recommendations and the issuance of subsequent instructions, then the client must review and respond with instructions within a reasonable time.
+Failure to respond within thirty (30) days of the initial communication may result in additional charges for changes, corrections, and final conclusion of the matter.
+In all cases we rely on the client to provide us with accurate information.
+Should the client fail to provide accurate information or should the client fail to keep us informed of material changes in circumstances, we cannot be responsible for the consequences, and the client should expect additional fees to be charged.

-- Should you retain us to prepare your tax returns, we shall prepare your federal and state income tax returns for the particular year from information which you will furnish to us.
-We shall not audit or otherwise verify the data you submit, although it may be necessary to ask you for clarification of some of the information.
-We shall furnish you with questionnaires and worksheets to guide you in gathering the necessary information.
-Your use of such forms will assist in keeping the fee to a minimum.
+- a.
+Should a client retain us to prepare tax returns, we shall prepare federal and state income tax returns for the particular year from information which is furnished to us.
+We shall not audit or otherwise verify the data submitted, although it may be necessary to ask for clarification of some of the information.

-- It is your responsibility to provide all the information required for the preparation of complete and accurate returns.
-You should retain all original documents, including cancelled checks and receipts, and other evidence of the data that form the basis of income and deductions, providing us with copies as necessary.
-These may be necessary to prove the accuracy and completeness of the returns to a taxing authority.
-You have the final responsibility for the income tax returns and, therefore, you should review them carefully before you sign them or otherwise authorize us to file the returns electronically.
+- b.
+It is the client’s responsibility to provide all the information required for the preparation of complete and accurate returns.
+The client should retain all original documents, including cancelled checks, receipts, and other evidence of the data that form the basis of income and deductions, providing us only with copies as necessary.
+The originals may be necessary for the client to prove the accuracy and completeness of the returns to a taxing authority.
+The client has the final responsibility for the income tax returns; and, therefore, the client should review them carefully before signing them or authorizing us to file the returns electronically.

-- We shall retain electronic copies of the documents that you provide to us and copies of the tax returns, making reasonable efforts to preserve the same in the event of fire or other disaster; however, our files are maintained for convenience only, and nothing overrides your primary responsibility for maintaining your own records.
-The files that we keep are retained for a term as set out in clause 10.c.1, below.
+- d.
+We shall retain electronic copies of the documents that are provided to us and copies of the tax returns, making reasonable efforts to preserve the same in the event of fire or other disaster; however, our files are maintained for convenience only, and nothing overrides the client’s primary responsibility for maintaining its own records.
+The files that we keep are retained for a term as set out in clause 13.3.a.

 4. OPINION LETTERS

-- Because the amount of attorney’s time required varies substantially from case to case depending on the complexity of the issues and because the amount of time required is a function of forces beyond the control of the attorney, we generally consider it a good business practice to avoid a fixed fee arrangement other than those set out in the Standard Fees.
-Those standard fees are limited to the specific tasks set out in the description and are subject to the terms of your responsibilities set out in Paragraph 3.b.
+- a.
+Because the amount of time required varies substantially from case to case depending on the complexity of the issues and because the amount of time required is a function of forces beyond the control of the attorney, we generally consider it a good business practice to avoid a fixed fee arrangement other than those set out in the Standard Fees.
+Those standard fees are limited to the specific tasks set out in the description and are subject to the terms of the client’s responsibilities set out in ¶ 3.2.

-- For other matters, we can, upon request, provide you with a rough estimate of fees and costs based upon historical information concerning fees and costs in similar matters, although any estimate given in advance will not constitute an agreement for a fixed fee arrangement, unless expressly agreed by us in writing.
-Should we agree on a fixed fee for any matter, such agreement will be subject to the terms of your responsibilities set out in Paragraph 3.b
+- b.
+For other matters, we can, upon request, provide the client with a rough estimate of fees and costs based upon historical information concerning fees and costs in similar matters, although any estimate given in advance will not constitute an agreement for a fixed fee arrangement, unless expressly agreed by us in writing.
+Should we agree on a fixed fee for any matter, such agreement will be subject to the terms of the client’s responsibilities set out in ¶ 3.2

-- Our billing rates and fee structure are subject to revision from time to time without notice.
+- c.
+Our billing rates and fee structure are subject to revision from time to time without notice.
 All fees for our services will be based on billing rates and the fee structure in effect at the time the services are provided.
-Termination of our services will not affect your obligation to pay for all services previously rendered.
+Termination of our services will not affect the client’s obligation to pay for all services previously rendered.

-- For an outline of current fees, see: Standard Fees.
+- e.
+For an outline of current fees and hourly rates, see: Standard Fees.

 An agreement for a Periodic Retainer, in the absence of any writing to the contrary, includes all legal fees for ordinary consulting services rendered during the term of the retainer.
 In the absence of a specific writing, it does not include legal fees for extraordinary services such as court appearances, travel, or other services outside the scope of the Periodic Retainer.
 Such retainer will be deemed earned upon the commencement of the period for which it is paid, subject to a refund of any portion of the fees deemed unreasonable should the services be terminated prior to the expiration of the term.
 For example:

-- Actual out-of-pocket expenses and costs of accounting and bookkeeping relating to the Periodic Retainer will be the responsibility of the client and are not included in the retainer.
+- e.
+Actual out-of-pocket expenses and costs of accounting, bookkeeping, and tax return preparation relating to the Periodic Retainer will be the responsibility of the client and are not included in the retainer.

 An Advance is a sum paid in advance of services having been rendered.
 It is not earned until the services are performed, and the unearned portion is refundable upon the termination of services.

-- The Advance will generally be applied on account as invoices for services are issued.
+- b.
+The Advance will generally be applied on account as invoices for services are issued.

-- Should the advance be withdrawn from the COLTAF account and paid into the firm’s account for credit against the balance due on your account, we reserve the right to require its replenishment.
+- c.
+Should the advance be withdrawn from the COLTAF account and paid into the firm’s account for credit against the balance due on the client’s account, we reserve the right to require its replenishment.
 Also, we may adjust the amount of the required Advance in accordance with our estimate of the amount of future fees and disbursements.
 The initial advance is specified in the fee letter and is to be paid to us before any services are to be performed.
-If the Advance is not received within a reasonable time, we shall presume that you have decided not to retain us to perform any services and, pursuant to ¶ 2.1, the attorney-client relationship has not been established.
+If the Advance is not received within a reasonable time, we shall presume that the potential client has decided not to retain us to perform any services and, pursuant to ¶ 2.1, the attorney-client relationship has not been established.

 We invoice periodically, usually monthly, for our services, which invoices set forth the following information:

-- the general nature and amount of any costs.
+- b. the general nature and amount of any costs.